Crispy Chicken Salad with Sriracha Honey BBQ Dressing

 - 1 cup buttermilk

-- 1 ½ pounds boneless chicken tenders (or breasts)
+- 1 ½ pound boneless chicken tenders (or breasts)

 - ¾ cup all-purpose flour (or whole wheat)

-- 1 teaspoons EACH: garlic powder AND smoked paprika
+- 1 teaspoon EACH: garlic powder AND smoked paprika

 - ½ cup grated parmesan cheese